vlc-qt/vlc-qt/CONTRIBUTING.md

   squash them before sending them to us.
 - Use git's [interactive rebase](https://help.github.com/articles/interactive-rebase)
 feature to tidy up your commits before submitting the pull request.
+- Tests needs to be written for new features.
+Code coverage should never decrease.
 - Your PRs must pass build tests on Travis and AppVeyor.
 We can assist you with support for other platforms that you work on, so please note where you tested the code before submitting the PR.